 Courier vans spend a lot of their day on the road rushing from location to location, this means a lot of wear and tear on the vehicle.
 In 2013, Trust My Garage reported the 64% of motorists spend up to £500 on un-expected repair costs.
 It is worth budgeting in these repair costs when planning your financial year, we have also wrote an article on maintaining the maintenance of your courier van.

 The UK has 6 tolls, the Severn Bridge, the Dartford Tunnel, the M6 Toll, the Tyne Tunnel, the Mersey Tunnel and the Humber Bridge.
 You also have to bear in mind the London City Congestion Charge.
 Work out these costs and if you will need to pay them, if you need to pay them, ensure they are factored into your vehicle running costs.

 Driving to fast or changing gear later than you should, will cause your engine to struggle.
 Drive at a steadier pace and change gear at the correct time (usually around 3000 revs), will see you use up to a third less fuel.
 You will arrive around the same time but more profitably!
 Keeping your tyres inflated to correct levels and predicting traffic flow so you do not need to completely stop the van will also help significantly in the reducing of fuel costs.

 Your van will lose money over time.
 It is a good idea to work out your depreciation costs and factor that in to your costing’s over the anticipated time to which you intend to have the vehicle.

 It is essential that you protect your van.
 Here we have written an article of how to save money on your courier insurance.
-By sitting and working out what you really need from your courier van insurance cover, you can ensure you are correctly protected but also not paying more than you need to.
+By sitting and working out what you really need from your cover, you can ensure you are correctly protected and finding a cheap courier van insurance increases.